 The Insolvency Counselling Program is divided into two stages.
 Each stage has an online component followed by an in-person counselling session.

 The budgeting stage is the first insolvency counselling stage which takes place near the start of the insolvency process.
 The budgeting stage consists of one online portion and one in-person session.
 During the online portion, you will review the introduction and the budgeting module.

 The introduction will provide you with orientation information and outline what you can expect during the Insolvency Counselling Program.
 In general, it takes about 10 minutes to complete.

 The budgeting module will help you develop a personalized, basic budget that is realistic and achievable.
 In general, it takes about 35 minutes to complete this module.
 Your personal budget will be discussed with your counsellor during your first in-person counselling session.

 Stage 2: planning for the future

-The planning for the future stage is the second insolvency counselling stage which takes place near the end of the insolvency process.
-The planning for the future stage consists of one online session and one in-person session.
+The planning for the future stage is the second insolvency counselling stage which is focused on post-insolvency goals, spending habits, and use of credit.
+The planning for the future stage consists of three online modules and one in-person counselling session.

-During the online session you will review the:
+During the online session you will review the following modules:

 - setting and achieving financial goals module (in general, it takes about 20 minutes to complete);